hzw1199/AwesomeWebView-Android/README.md

 #### Save Photo after Long Press

 You can save photos after long press on the photo.
 Photos will be saved to download directory.
-File name is kept to be the same with what in url of photo.
+File name is tried to be the same with what in url of photo.
+If the original extension is error, such as "jpg" but actually is "png", it can even be auto corrected.
+if the file exists, auto rename is on, such as "xxx.jpg", "xxx(1).jpg", "xxx(2).jpg" ...
+If the image resource has anti-crawl mechanism, UA and Referer and Cookie in Headers while downloading can hack it.
+If the image is Base64 encoded, you can even save it, because there is auto Base64 decoding.

 ```java
 showMenuSavePhoto(boolean showMenuSavePhoto);    // Dynamic permission handled